NanoComp/meep/doc/docs/Build_From_Source.md

 ### Fun with Fortran

 Meep, along with many of the libraries it calls, is written in C or C++, but it also calls libraries such as BLAS and LAPACK (see below) that are usually compiled from Fortran.
 This can cause some added difficulty because of the various linking schemes used by Fortran compilers.
-Our `configure` script attempts to detect the Fortran linking scheme automatically, but in order for this to work you must use the same Fortran compiler and options with Meep as were used to compile BLAS/LAPACK.
+The `configure` script attempts to detect the Fortran linking scheme automatically, but in order for this to work you must use the same Fortran compiler and options with Meep as were used to compile BLAS/LAPACK.

 By default, Meep looks for a vendor Fortran compiler first (`f77`, `xlf`, etcetera) and then looks for GNU `g77`.
 In order to manually specify a Fortran compiler `foobar` you would configure it with `./configure F77=foobar ...`.